Music is upstream from politics.

 I've spent just under three decades building, posting, releasing and experimenting in music - usually a few steps ahead of the zeitgeist.

-Back in 1998, I started out reviewing demos by Muse and Coldplay, then launched one of the UK's first music blogs Drowned in Sound, ran its record label that released debut singles by Kaiser Chiefs and Bat for Lashes, and promoted hundreds of grassroots shows.
+Back in 1998, I started out reviewing demos by Muse and Coldplay, then launched one of the UK's first music blogs, Drowned in Sound, ran its record label that released debut singles by Kaiser Chiefs and Bat for Lashes (the full discography's further down the page), and promoted hundreds of grassroots shows.

-I've worked with artists from Ed Harcourt to Max Richter (running digital campaigns for Studio Richter Mahr alongside his work with UN Human Rights), written a fortnightly column for The Sunday Times, created viral content reaching millions at BBC Radio 6 Music, and ran the strategic comms for a tactical voting campaign that reached 1.75 million people.
+I've worked with artists from Ed Harcourt to Max Richter, written a fortnightly column for The Sunday Times, and created viral content reaching millions at BBC Radio 6 Music (more on all of that here), and ran the strategic comms for a tactical voting campaign that reached 1.75 million people.
+The Times once named me one of its Top 30 Power Players Under 30, which still feels like it happened to someone else.

-Today, I host the Drowned in Sound podcast and am developing a podcast network.
-I also co-run The Sounding - a growth consultancy for purpose-driven organisations - and founded the Association of Music Editors.
+Today, I host the Drowned in Sound podcast and am developing a podcast network, you can hear how I think about all this in recent interviews for CounterPunch, Music Week and The Drum.
+I also co-run The Sounding - the media production company behind DiS and a growing network of shows - and founded the Association of Music Editors.

 I currently manage The Anchoress (Catherine Anne Davies), one of the most compelling self-producing artists working in music today.